AndCake/zino/README.md

 -------------

 ZinoJS exports a set of functions in order to interact with it.
 Those functions are available in the Zino scope.

+	- import(url[, callback[, props])
+		- url - URL to load the element from, if not loaded yet
+		- callback - callback function to call when the tag has been loaded (optional)
+		- props - initially set properties (optional)

+		Imports a component from the provided URL so that it can be rendered whenever added to the DOM.
+It will automatically be mounted.

 	- mount(tagName, element[, url][, props])
 		- tagName - name of the tag to be mounted